Common Pressure Washer Faults Published 14/03/2007

 - Internal tubes or valves could be worn – contact a qualified engineer to carry out the required repair.

-Replace it with a shorter hose.
-To prevent pressure loss, hoses should be no longer than 30m.
+- Hose too long – replace it with a shorter hose.
+Ideally, to prevent pressure loss hoses should be no longer than 30m.

 Try the following steps:

 - There could be air in the system.
 Try turning off the pump and holding the trigger open for a few moments, before turning it back on.
-If this does not fix the problem, continue to the following steps.
+If this does not fix the problem, continue to steps two and three.

-- Check that the water supply tap is open, and that the inlet valve is not blocked.
+- Check the water supply tap is open and the inlet valve is not blocked.

-Leave the unit off for a few minutes.
-If switch does not reset automatically, or continues to trip, contact a qualified repairer.
+- Thermal switch tripped out – leave the unit off for a few minutes.
+If the switch does not reset automatically, or continues to trip, contact a qualified engineer.